Home | Manual | Playground

 FILE * _Owner _Opt fopen( const char *filename, const char *mode );

-void fclose(FILE * _Owner p);
+void fclose(FILE * _Owner p); /*p is not nullable*/

 Non-pointer owner references

-We can have other types of owner references.
 For instance, Berkeley sockets use an integer to identify the socket.

 Sample

-owner int server_socket = socket(AF_INET, SOCK_STREAM, 0);
+_Owner int server_socket = socket(AF_INET, SOCK_STREAM, 0);

 /*...*/